Developing the Internet of Things Opportunity

 - Apply effective techniques to utilise agents in creating IoT projects

-- Understand the political drive behind IoT, and the government funding being provided
+- Understand the political drive behind IoT, areas for concern (to both industry and users), standardisation and regulatory initiatives, and the government funding being provided

 - The Internet of Things